 Creating an email series generates buzz and reminds people when events are coming up.
 Announcement emails should summarize what’s going on, why people should be excited, and what they should do next (call to action).

 If the sports team has a website, use it to promote upcoming events.
 Fans of the team likely already check the website, giving you a built-in audience.
 You may also consider building your own website, which isn’t as complicated as it sounds.
-Platforms like Constant Contact’s Website Builder can help you get your website up and running quickly.
+Today’s website builders can help you get your website up and running quickly.

 4. Offline marketing in a digital world